cds-snc/digital-canada-ca/content/en/work-with-us/positions/senior-developers.md

 * Promote innovation and guide technological change at CDS and with our government partners.
 * Expand a culture of inclusive delivery and uphold principles of openness, integrity and fairness.

+We recognize that everyone brings skills and experiences to the table and that not everyone “checks all the boxes”.
+Apply anyway!
+Tell us why you’re the right fit for the job.

 ## At CDS, we don’t just accept difference - we celebrate it.

 We proudly, passionately, and actively strive to make CDS more reflective and inclusive of the society that we serve.
-We will only deliver better, more accessible, and more inclusive public services if we harness diverse thoughts, experiences, and skills.
+We will only be able to deliver better, more accessible, and more inclusive public services if we harness diverse thoughts, experiences, and skills.
 We work hard to create an environment where different perspectives and experiences are valued.
 We are committed to helping diverse talent thrive.

-CDS welcomes all applicants regardless of race, ethnicity, religion, sexual orientation, gender identity or expression, national origin, disability, age, veteran status, marital status, pregnancy or family commitments.
+CDS welcomes all applicants regardless of race, ethnicity, religion, sexual orientation, gender identity or expression, national origin, disability, age, Veteran status, marital status, pregnancy or family commitments.

 ## Interested?